astropy/SPISEA/docs/make_cluster.rst

 See `Quick Start Example
 <https://github.com/astropy/PyPopStar/blob/new_doc/docs/Quick_Start_Make_Cluster.ipynb>`_
-for a detailed example for how to make different cluster sub-classes and interact with the subsequent output.
+for a detailed example for how to make different cluster sub-classes and interact with the resulting output.

 Base Cluster Class
 ----------------------------